What to Wear to an Interview?

--Skirts or dresses with hems that do not reach the knee area (i.e. miniskirts, minidresses)
+- Skirts or dresses with hems that do not reach the knee area

-When interviewing at Menlo Partners client companies, we recommend that candidates remove all visible piercings with the exception of women’s earrings worn in the earlobes.
+When interviewing at Menlo Partners client companies, we recommend that candidates remove all visible piercings except for women’s earrings worn in the earlobes.
 It is also helpful to select clothes that will cover up noticeable tattoos.

-In the event that you arrive early to an interview and notice that everyone is dressed much more casually than you are, here are some suggestions.
+If you arrive early for an interview and notice that everyone dressed much more casually than you are, here are some suggestions.

--(For men) remove your necktie and/or roll up your sleeves.
+- Remove your necktie and roll up your sleeves.